 How to make a valid will

-Other requirements for a valid will include:
+Other requirements for validly making a will in the ACT include:

 The will must be written and you must sign it at the foot or end of the will, or direct somebody else to sign it in your presence.
 There are specific rules to prevent your will from being invalidated if you do not sign it in the correct spot.
 However, you need to make sure that there are no dispositions to beneficiaries specified after your signature or they will have no effect.